 Stu Berger has been retired for 19 years and during that time traveled extensively.
 He and his wife enjoyed many trips while living in the Netherlands and later, and visited and researched local Jewish sites throughout Europe.
 Their most recent trip was to Jewish Spain sponsored by TBK.

 Howard Brill has been studying Mussar with The Mussar Institute for over 10 years and facilitating TMI courses at both introductory and advanced levels.
 He is vice-president for education at Temple Beth David.

-Dr. Thomas J. Driscoll has been an instructor in the Rochester Kollel since 2001.
-He is a retired Catholic deacon, an independent Holocaust researcher and zealous fan of the NY Yankees and Drum Corps International.
+Dr. Thomas J. Driscoll, D. Min. has been an instructor in the Rochester Kollel since 2001.
+He is an alumnus Colgate Rochester Divinity School, a grandfather of six, a Holocaust Researcher, and a supporter of the NY Yankees and Toronto Maple Leafs.

 Elliot Fix has held a variety of positions serving individuals with developmental disabilities for over 40 years.
-He is the recent recipient of the Jan Katz Grinspoon Award for Excellence in Jewish Education, a national honor presented by the Jewish Federation of Greater Rochester.
-The Jewish Living Program, which he developed, is now in its 17th year.
+He is the past recipient of the Jan Katz Grinspoon Award for Excellence in Jewish Education, a national honor presented by the Jewish Federation of Greater Rochester.
+The Jewish Living Program, which he developed, is now in its 19th year.

 Orna Korn was born and raised in Tel Aviv, Israel.
 She teaches Hebrew, Judaica and Israeli culture to both young and adult students.
 She is currently teaching at Temple B’rith Kodesh Religious School.